apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Last of Us Gathers Multiple Wins at Creative Emmy Awards**
+**How to watch today's Dallas Cowboys vs. Washington Commanders game on Fox**

-You can read more about it [here](https://gizmodo.com/last-of-us-creative-emmy-2024-wins-1851147309).
+You can read more about it [here](https://sports.yahoo.com/how-to-watch-todays-dallas-cowboys-vs-washington-commanders-game-on-fox-143008222.html).

 ## Requirements
 - Python 3.8